polylang/polylang/readme.txt

 * The language is either set by the content or by the language code in url, or you can use one different subdomain or domain per language
 * Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation
 * A customizable language switcher is provided as a widget or in the nav menu
-* The admin interface is of course multilingual too and each user can set the WordPress admin language in its profile

 > The author does not provide support on the wordpress.org forum.
 Support and extra features are available to [Polylang Pro](https://polylang.pro) users.